Holiday hacks: how to dye eggs for Easter.

 Boiling the Eggs

 It’s important to handle everything carefully: using a slotted spoon, gently lower the eggs into the pot of water, avoiding any impact against the sides or bottom.
-Do not boil the eggs at a rolling boil; reduce the heat from maximum to medium to keep the water at a gentle simmer.
+Do not boil the eggs at a vigorous boil; reduce the heat from maximum to medium to keep the water at a gentle simmer.

-How to Dye Eggs with Food Coloring
+How to Dye Eggs with Dyes

 Ready-made dyes for Easter eggs are available for purchase.
 They come in powders, tablets, pastes, or gels.
-The packaging should indicate the food coloring nomenclature: E102, E104, E110, E120, E122, E124, E131, E132, E133, E142, E160, E163, E181.
-Any of these substances are permitted by health regulations for contact with food.
-However, avoid using dyes of unknown composition to prevent poisoning.
+The packaging should indicate the food dye nomenclature: E102, E104, E110, E120, E122, E124, E131, E132, E133, E142, E160, E163, E181.
+Any of these substances are permitted by health regulations for contact with food products.
+However, dyes of unknown composition should not be used to avoid poisoning.

 Add the food dye to the water.
 One package is designed for 200 ml of liquid.
 Using more or less powder from the packet will achieve the desired color concentration.
-Use a spoon to dip the egg into the dye solution.
+Use a spoon to lower the egg into the dye solution.
 Depending on the desired depth of color, dyeing can take from 2 to 10 minutes.
 Afterward, place the eggs on a paper towel or napkin (to avoid staining the countertop, place a “mat” on a baking sheet).
 Once the eggs are dry, you can give them a shine with oil: apply a few drops to a napkin and wipe the dyed shell.

 How to Dye Eggs with Patterns